CLERK OF COURT & COMPTROLLER

 The Private Numbers Internet Redaction Form is available online or in our office.

-Forms and requirements are not available for download on the Clerk's website; however, forms can usually be purchased from office supply stores or downloaded from other websites.
+Clerk forms and requirements for filing these forms are not available for download on the Clerk's website.
 Legal advice cannot be provided by the Clerk's staff, nor can they help prepare legal forms.
 The public is encouraged to consult with an attorney or legal advisor to ensure that the correct form is used for their situation and that the recording criteria as outlined in Florida Statutes, Section 695.26 is followed.
-You can find a Florida real property attorney by contacting the Florida Bar Association.
+You can find a Florida real property attorney by contacting the Florida Bar Association (Lawyer Referral Service – The Florida Bar).

 To correct, add or remove a name from a deed, it is recommended that a real property attorney or a legal advisor be consulted.